named-data/StateVectorSync/Specification.md

 ### 4.2 Send Sync Interests on new publication

-- When the node generates a new publication, immediately emit a Sync Interest, and reset the Sync Interest Timer to `PeriodicTimeout`.
+When the node generates a new publication, immediately emit a Sync Interest and reset the Sync Interest Timer to `PeriodicTimeout`.

 ### 4.3 Sync Ack Policy - Do not acknowledge Sync Interests

-- Reason: sending Sync Acks from multiple nodes result in unsolicited data.\
-  (only the first one is delivered, others are dropped)
+Reason: sending Sync Acks from multiple nodes result in unsolicited Data (only the first one is delivered, others are dropped).

 ### 4.5 Sync Interest Processing and Timer Expiry